Evening and weekend appointments available!Evenings & Weekends Available

 Schedule Online—easy & secure!

-Pathways Counseling Services offers DBT Psychoeducational Skills groups, comprised of 4 treatment modules, each six (6) weeks in length.
+Pathways Counseling Services offers DBT Psychoeducational Skills groups, comprised of 4 treatment modules, each seven (7) weeks in length.

 Each of the modules is described below:

-Each treatment module is taught in a small group setting one night per week for six weeks.
-The cost of each of the four modules is $420 and includes a binder full of helpful resources and the protocol.
+Each treatment module is taught in a small group setting one night per week for seven weeks.
+The cost of the module is $490 and includes a binder full of helpful resources and the protocol.
+(Once paid, no refunds or partial refunds are given.)

-The next DBT Psychoeducational Group – INTERPERSONAL EFFECTIVENESS is registering now – complete the form below to join the group.
+The next DBT Psychoeducational Group – MINDFULNESS is registering now – complete the form below to join the group.

 Contact us to learn more.